prsp20/docker-builder-image/README.md

 # Docker builder pattern implementation for Maven-based Java projects
-This project contains a sample docker builder pattern implementation
+This project contains a sample docker builder pattern implementation.

 Docker builder pattern is implemented in following steps: